GameOnAnil/QrAttendanceAppDemo/README.md

 # QrAttendanceAppDemo
-This is our 3rd Year Project on a simple QrAttendance System.
+This is our 3rd Year Project on a Simple QrAttendance System.

 ***Download latest apk from below 👇***